Migrate from Apache Cassandra to Bigtable

 Cassandra to Bigtable client for Java

-If you want to integrate directly with Bigtable and replace your Cassandra drivers, the Cassandra to Bigtable client for Java library lets you integrate Cassandra-based Java applications with Bigtable using CQL.
+You can integrate directly with Bigtable and replace your Cassandra drivers, the Cassandra to Bigtable client for Java library lets you integrate Cassandra-based Java applications with Bigtable using CQL.

 For instructions on building the library and including the dependency in application code, see Cassandra to Bigtable Client for Java.